Financing your studies as an international student

 Scholarships

 Getting a scholarship gives you more time to concentrate on your studies and often helps you make initial contacts in the business world, but of course there is a process you need to go through to get one.
-A scholarship is often tied to different specific criterias, such as nationality, country of origin, age or degree programme and there are certain requirements you have to meet, like having excellent grades in your course.
-Even if you might have to compete with other students and feel unsure about that, there’s nothing wrong with trying to apply to scholarships anyway as it might benefit you greatly.
+A scholarship is often tied to different criteria, such as nationality, country of origin, age, degree programme, and certain requirements you have to meet, like having excellent grades in your course.
+Even if you might have to compete with other students and feel unsure about that, there’s nothing wrong with applying for scholarships anyway as it might benefit you greatly.
 Here are several websites that you can look into if you are interested in scholarships:

 • Graduation scholarship for international students: this is a performance-based scholarship from TU Darmstadt for international students in the final phase of their studies.
 The applications are open twice a year from 1-15 April and 1-15 October and we (the ISS) can advise you on this specific scholarship!

-• Deutschland stipendium: this is another scholarship from TU Darmstadt which sponsors talented and highly motivated students by giving them a monthly allowance to assure the success of their studies.
+• Deutschlandstipendium: this is another scholarship from TU Darmstadt that sponsors talented and highly motivated students by giving them a monthly allowance to ensure the success of their studies.

 • DAAD Prize: this isn’t exactly a scholarship as it is a prize (valued at 1000 euros) given out to students from the international student body at TU Darmstadt once a year for outstanding achievements.
 Talk to a professor if you think you should be nominated.

 Unlike side jobs and scholarships, this option isn’t available for all international students.
-For example, you can only receive financial support from BAföG under certain conditions, like if you have a refugee status.
+You can only receive financial support from BAföG under certain conditions if you’re a citizen of the European Union, a migrant, or a refugee.
 For more information on this, you can check BAföG’s website and see if you fulfil these requirements.
-Another option is the KfW-Student Credit which is provided by the KfW Förderbank.
-Until 31.12.2023, there is cooperation between Studierendenwerk Darmstadt and the KfW Förderbank, so they can advise you if this is something that interests you.
-Please check the Studierendenwerk’s website for more information on this topic.

-Hopefully this article has helped you learn more about the various options you have to finance your studies at TU Darmstadt.
+Hopefully, this article has helped you learn more about the financing options for your studies at TU Darmstadt.
 If you choose to work, please remember that your studies should still come first!
-For even more information about financing your studies, please check our financial assistance page .
-Also remember that we are here for you in case you need advice regarding this topic, so feel free to contact us if needed.
+For more information about financing your studies please check our financial assistance page .
+Remember that we are here for you if you need advice so feel free to contact us.
 We wish you the best of luck for your studies!

 Ons